ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache.Backplane.StackExchangeRedis/docs/README.md

 ## 📦 This package

-This package is a Redis based [backplane](https://github.com/jodydonetti/ZiggyCreatures.FusionCache/blob/main/docs/Backplane.md) implementation.
+This package is a backplane implementation based on Redis.